linuxboot/book/u-root/README.md

 Slimline Open Firmware (SLOF)[7] is a FORTHbased implementation of Open Firmware developed by IBM for some of its Power and Cell processors.
-SLOF is capable of storing all of Open Firmware as source in the FLASH memory and compiling components to indirect threading on demand[2].
+SLOF is capable of storing all of Open Firmware as source in the flash memory and compiling components to indirect threading on demand[2].

 In the last few decades, as our compiler infrastructure